jugrajsingh04/bitcamp-chatbot-final/README.md

 This repository contains the source code for the PocketBot Chrome Extension.
 This extension enables users to interact with a chatbot directly from their Chrome browser.
 Below are the instructions on how to set up and use the extension.

-## 📋 Prerequisites

-Before you install the extension, make sure you have the following prerequisites installed:

-- **Node.js**: This extension requires Node.js to run the JavaScript code.
-Download and install Node.js from [nodejs.org](https://nodejs.org/).

-- **npm (Node Package Manager)**: npm is installed with Node.js, which helps in managing the packages required by the JavaScript code.

 ## 🛠 Installation Instructions